Australia's RBA optimistic on recovery, still committed to low rates - NewsBreak

 Australia's RBA optimistic on recovery, still committed to low rates

-SYDNEY, Sept 14 (Reuters) - Australia's top central banker said on Tuesday coronavirus lockdowns would cause a sharp contraction in the economy this quarter but was confident activity would rebound quickly once restrictions were eased in coming months.
+SYDNEY (Reuters) -Australia’s top central banker said on Tuesday coronavirus lockdowns would cause a sharp contraction in the economy this quarter but was confident activity would rebound quickly once restrictions were eased in coming months.

 Despite that near-term optimism, Reserve Bank of Australia (RBA) Governor Philip Lowe also reiterated that interest rates were not expected to rise from record lows until 2024 given persistently sluggish wage growth.